Catalina Island Conservancy: Animals

+Bison

-The Conservancy is also actively managing a herd of bison on the Island with a novel contraceptive program that is attracting the attention of wild animal managers on the mainland.
-The bison were first brought to the Island in 1924 for a movie.
-Over the years, they became an iconic symbol of the Island's culture.
+The Conservancy is also actively managing a herd of bison on the island with a novel contraceptive program that is attracting the attention of wild animal managers on the mainland.
+The bison were first brought to the island in 1924 for a movie.
+Over the years, they became an iconic symbol of the island's culture.
 But with no natural predators, the herd grew to as many as 500.
-The Conservancy had previously conducted studies that found the Island could support only about 150 to 200 bison.
+The Conservancy had previously conducted studies that found the island could support only about 150 to 200 bison.
 To control the herd's size, the Conservancy had been periodically conducting roundups and shipping bison to the mainland.

 Shipping the bison to the mainland was costly, and it raised concerns about the stress on the animals during shipment and the expansion of the herd beyond ecologically sustainable numbers between shipments.
 Beginning in 2009, the Conservancy's scientists injected the female bison with porcine zona pellucida (PZP), a contraceptive that had been used for fertility control in zoos, wild horses and white tail deer.
 In addition to substantially reducing the number of new calves, the PZP had no apparent effect on pregnant females or their offspring.
 A peer-reviewed study published in 2013 reported that the contraceptive program was effective in controlling the herd.
 Previously, more than two-thirds of the cows delivered calves every year.
 After receiving the contraceptive, the calving rate dropped to 10.4% in the first year and 3.3% the following year.

 The Conservancy's scientists, and their collaborators at California State University, Fullerton, continue to study PZP to determine if the female bison can regain their fertility after a period of time without the contraceptive.
 They are also evaluating the timing of ovulation in response to PZP application.
-After several years without bison births on the Island, Catalina Island Conservancy plans to bring two pregnant bison to Catalina at the end of 2020.
+After several years without bison births on the island, Catalina Island Conservancy had plans to bring two pregnant bison to Catalina at the end of 2020.